ossf/scorecard/docs/checks.md

 Note: A project that fulfills this criterion with other tools may still receive a low score on this test.
-There are many ways to package software, and it is challenging for an automated tool like Scorecards to detect them all.
+There are many ways to package software, and it is challenging for an automated tool like Scorecard to detect them all.
 A low score is therefore not a definitive indication that the project is at risk.
-If Scorecards fails to detect the way you publish a package and you think we should support your use case, please let us know by [opening an issue](https://github.com/ossf/scorecard/issues/new/choose).
+If Scorecard fails to detect the way you publish a package and you think we should support your use case, please let us know by [opening an issue](https://github.com/ossf/scorecard/issues/new/choose).